 Download the 2017 Schedule.

-See below for more information on the Keynote and Workshops.
+See below for more information on the Keynote and Workshops from the 2017 VLC.

 Communicate With Strength: Key Words That Undermine Your Effectiveness as a Veterinary LeaderSaturday, January 14 – 8:30-10:00 AMPresented by Karen Purves

 Got the right words?
 Laugh and learn in this high energy, humorous session offering solutions in effective communication based on the latest neuroscience.
 What are you saying that’s causing your staff and clients to scamper to your competition?
 Karen will tell you - and give you replacement words and phrases!
 Leave with an immediate, specific, action plan to talk smart, and achieve tail-wagging results!

 After attending this keynote, you will be able to:

 Gaining Compliance and Cooperation: Approaching Men and Women DifferentlyFriday, January 13 – 10:30-11:50 AMSaturday, January 14 – 4:00-5:30 PMPresented by Karen PurvesTrack: Professional Development

 Karen pairs her relatable, funny and energetic style with her original scientific research to offer attendees a unique, current, content-rich program on maximizing compliance from men and women on procedures, products and services.
 This session offers the latest in cutting edge brain science and answers your questions on the best way to influence men and women during the sales process.
 Audience members will leave with 12 techniques to apply immediately to thrive in a challenging economy!

 After attending this workshop, you will be able to: